kevinsullivan/cs-dm/notes/logic-and-code.rst

 that's good for both?

 The answer is that there are fundamental tradeoffs in language design.
-The most important is a tradeoff between *expressiveness*, on one hand, and *efficient execution*, on the other.
+One of the most important is a tradeoff between *expressiveness*, on one hand, and *efficient execution*, on the other.

 What we see in our square root example is that mathematical logic is highly *expressive*.
 Logic language can be used so say very clearly